Our Favorite Travel Resources

 You might have to pay (or choose to pay) for:

-- Collision damage waiver (CDW) or loss damage waiver (LDW) – to cover loss or damage to the rental vehicle
+- Collision damage waiver (CDW) โ To cover loss or damage to the rental vehicle, also called loss damage waiver (LDW)

 Many big-name car rental companies even charge you an additional fee (early return fees) for returning the car early!